Raz-Saad/Autonomous_Robotics_Final_Project/README.md

 * Maor Or
 * Raz Saad
 ## Overview
-This project aims to expand the capabilities of the "tiny drone" simulation.
+This project aims to expand the capabilities of the "tiny drone" simulation (Assignment 1).
 Our goal is to create a high-quality, open-source platform that supports the simulation of a control algorithm of a drone.</br>
 Additionally, the drone will be capable of scanning an entire map efficiently, similar to a robotic mop cleaner.

 ## Features